After the

 own it still doesn’t work as either an exciting spectacle or as an emotionally

-driven fight between two hero’s.
+driven fight between two heroes.
 Everything about this battle just felt so

-empty, lifeless, and surprisingly dull.
+empty, lifeless, and surprisingly boring.
 It’s set in this ugly abandoned

 building, and their methods of fighting don’t even come close to complementing